-Also known as leading vs lagging indicators or sometimes proxy metrics.
-When choosing metrics for your key results, It is important to understand which ones to and how they impact your outcomes.
+Output metrics represent outcomes or results and input metrics represent actions.
+When choosing metrics for your key results, It is important to understand which ones to choose and how they impact your outcomes.
 There is nothing worse than choosing the wrong metric and spending time optimising it.

 Input metrics →